run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

     3. TLS certificate and private key for the above domain.
     4. NFS server location where Run:ai can create files.
 For using alternative storage mechanisms see optional values below

+    !!!
+Note
+        In cloud environments, the flag `--external-ips` should contain both the internal and external IPs (comma separated)

+    A file called `runai-backend-values.yaml` will be created.

 === "Airgapped"
     Generate a values file by running the following __under the `deploy` folder__:
     ``` bash